UAB Blazers football: Southern Miss

-UAB and Southern Miss have met 18 times with the 1st matchup being in 2000 where Southern Miss won 33-30.
+UAB and Southern Miss have met 18 times with the 1st matchup being in 2000 where Southern Miss won 33–30.
 The Blazers and Golden Eagles have met every season since, other than 2015 and 2016 when UAB did not field a team.
-Southern Miss won the first 9 meetings but UAB has won 7 out of the last 9 to bring the record to 11-7 in favor of The Golden Eagles.
+Southern Miss won the first 9 meetings but UAB has won 7 out of the last 9 to bring the record to 11–7 in favor of The Golden Eagles.
 The rivalry has been placed on hold indefinitely with Southern Miss leaving CUSA in 2022 for the Sun Belt Conference.

 Troy

 Troy and UAB have met a total of 12 times.
 Both teams met fairly consistently until 2014.
 The teams are scheduled to renew their rivalry in 2028.
-Troy holds the series lead, 7-5.
+Troy holds the series lead, 7–5.

 Memphis

-UAB and Memphis annually played a Rivalry Game called “The Battle of the Bones” with the winning team getting a 100 lb bronze statue of a rack of ribs.
+UAB and Memphis annually play a Rivalry Game called “The Battle of the Bones” where the winning team receives a 100 lb bronze statue of a rack of ribs.
 This pays homage to both school’s cities prominence in BBQ.
-The rivalry ended when Memphis moved to the American Athletic Conference after the 2012 season.
+The rivalry temporarily ended when Memphis moved to the American Athletic Conference after the 2012 season.
 UAB leads the all-time record 10-5, but Memphis won the last matchup which allowed the Tigers to keep the Bones Trophy.
-The rivalry will be rekindled in 2023 when UAB joins Memphis in the American Athletic Conference.
+The rivalry was rekindled in 2023 when UAB joined Memphis in the American Athletic Conference.